AndrewTapp/solaredgeoptimizers/README.md

 5. **Clear browser cache** [Ctrl]+[Shift]+r on Microsoft Edge.
 6. **Re-add the integration** with the same Site ID, username, password, and options.
 You get fresh entities and a clean registry; history reconnects because `unique_id`s are the same.

-## SolarEdge One portal
+## SolarEdge One and legacy API (dual API)

 The SolarEdge monitoring portal is being upgraded to **SolarEdge One**.
-If your account uses the new portal, keep **Use SolarEdge One portal** enabled (it defaults to **on** when adding the integration).
-The integration will then use the SolarEdge One API (`/services/layout/...`) instead of the legacy endpoints.
-Same Site ID, username, and password; the data (optimizers, power, lifetime energy) is the same.
-When using SolarEdge One, optimizer and inverter devices in Home Assistant show the **model** (e.g. optimizer P405-4RM4MRM-NA25, inverter SE5000H-RW000BNN4) and serial number.
+The integration uses a **dual API**: it always tries the **SolarEdge One API** first (`/services/layout/...`).
+If One returns no valid measurements (e.g. "Missing or invalid measurements" for all optimizers) or One login fails, it automatically falls back to the **legacy** SolarEdge API.
+When One starts returning valid data again, the integration switches back to One—either when a lightweight check sees newer data from One, or **every 30 minutes** when data is currently from legacy (so One is re-tried periodically).
+You do not choose the API—the integration picks the best available source each time.
+Same Site ID, username, and password for both.
+A site-level sensor **Obtained from** shows whether current data came from **"One API"** or **"Legacy API"**.
+When data is from One, optimizer and inverter devices show the **model** (e.g. P405-4RM4MRM-NA25, SE5000H-RW000BNN4) and serial number.

 ## What You Need